Updated July 2018

 I feel terrible for people who buy a fixed-front wheel stroller, not realizing this.

 And you see them all the time — walking around with their fixed-front wheel stroller at the mall.
-Frowning because, for whatever reason, they didn’t get the memo.
+Frowning because, for whatever reason, they didn’t get the memo (then they leave a bad rating on Amazon saying in was hard to steer around the mall — no shit?).

-Crossover strollers, on the other hand, have a front wheel that CAN swivel.
-In fact, most of the aforementioned strollers in the previous section (all-terrain strollers) are also crossover strollers.
-Again, the downside is that you may get some wobbling with the convertible front wheel, especially with kids of differing weights in the two seats, but you can at least maneuver it around when you aren’t running.
+Swivel wheel strollers, on the other hand, have a front wheel that CAN swivel.
+Again, the downside is that you may get some wobbling with the swivel front wheel, especially with kids of differing weights in the two seats, but you can at least maneuver it around when you aren’t running.

 Got it?
 Ok.
 Moving on.